HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/geographic_nancon_identity_card.rst

 - Launcher family: `data-overview`, so the workflow stops after geographic setup, data loading, and overview rendering.
 - Primary editable file: `examples/projects/Nancon_data_overview/config_overview.toml`.
-- The committed output folder already contains the full set of identity-card figures, which are copied as stable documentation assets.
+- The committed identity-card figures are mirrored under `examples/capability_gallery/geographic/` so the gallery no longer depends on one local `results_stable` tree.

 What It Shows
 -------------